NaszvadiG/cim-xa/README.md

 in that it assumes the path to templates set to application/templates and the sample code reflects this assumption.
 A database connection string configuration for Idiorm is located in application/config/idiorm.php which you may include in your controller constructor, otherwise Idiom expects it coded inline.
 This string must reflect your database server attributes as described in the Idiorm documentation.
+To use Grocery CRUD requires defining CodeIgniter's database connection in application/config/database.php.
 IMPORTANT: If sessions are needed then PHP sessions should be used instead of CodeIgniter's.
 IMPORTANT: <a href="http://www.php.net/manual/en/session.security.php">See PHP session security details here</a>

 THERE IS A SMALL SAMPLE CONTROLLER in application/controllers/site.php including examples of both Savant and CodeIgniter view usage.